devNowRO/Enhanced-Subset-KronoDroid/README.md

 # Enhanced-Subset-KronoDriod

-This repository contains dataset and code files.
+**This repository contains dataset files and code files.**

-The dataset files are:
+The three dataset files are:

 a. kronodroid-combined-2008-to-2020.zip: this is an enhanced balanced subset of the datasets https://github.com/aleguma/kronodroid/tree/main/real_device and https://github.com/semw/kronodroid_improved_hybrid_detection_v2.
 It is used in RO-1.